fhellwig/pkglogger/README.md

 The default log level is INFO.

-Both the `pkglogger.level(value)` and `log.level(value)` functions are also a chainable as setters and, when called without any arguments, are getter functions.

 ##Log Name

 The log name is used in log entries so that the origin of the message can be determined.
 The log name is set when creating a log object.
 The required way of creating a log object is by passing the `module` value to the `pkglogger()` function.